ansibleguy/infra_django_apache/README.md

-# MariaDB Multi-Instance Ansible Role
+# Django Role
-Ansible role to install one or multiple MariaDB instances on the target server.
+Ansible role to install multiple Django sites on the target server.

 **Tested:**
 * Debian 11